 • Single solution for both webinars and video conferences

-As you can see from the above, MegaMeeting is designed to meet and surpass the requirements of hosting successful webinars in this modern age.
-The affordable pricing is also a great pull for businesses of all size, from SMBs to enterprises, looking for a reliable and feature-rich webinar application.
+As you can see from the features listing, MegaMeeting is designed to meet and surpass even the most stringent requirements for hosting successful webinars in the modern era.
+The affordable pricing is also a great attractant for businesses of any size, from startups and small to medium sized companies to enterprise organizations looking for a reliable and feature-rich webinar and video conferencing application.

-As one of the best webinar platforms in the marketplace, GoToWebinar has a very strong basic core.
-When it comes to hosting successful webinars, ensuring that most, if not all, of your attendees can follow the event with minimal issues is a must.
-GoToWebinar succeeds at this by delivering perfectly synced audio and video that is very reliable.
+GoToMeeting is one of the best video conferencing and webinar platforms in the marketplace, with a very strong basic core of service offerings.
+When it comes to hosting successful video conferencing and webinars, ensuring that most, if not all, of your attendees can follow the event with minimal issues is a must.
+Both GoToMeeting and GoToWebinar succeeds at this by delivering perfectly synced audio and video that is very reliable.

-GoToWebinar also gets it right with its highly effective and well-integrated polling feature.
-For starters, users get the freedom to choose the exact timing of each poll they run, as well as whether they want to have the results displayed to viewers or not.
-Whenever a poll comes up, it takes over the viewer’s screen, making it easier for them to see it and participate.
-Furthermore, anyone following recorded events will also be able to see the poll, giving them an idea of what transpired during the presentation.
-All these features make it easier for hosts to better communicate their message during their events using polls.
+Whenever a poll comes up, it takes over the viewer’s screen, making it easier for them to see it and more enticing to participate.
+Furthermore, anyone following along during a recorded on-demand event will also be able to see the poll, giving them an idea of what transpired during the live presentation.
+All these features make it easier for hosts to better communicate their message during their events using a GoToMeeting poll.
+This polling feature is also available on the GoToWebinar product.

-While GoToWebinar does deliver reliable operation, it still has some noticeable quirks.
-The solution has been around for a number of years, and while it has received a few updates during this time, its user interface is now starting to show its age.
-One of the major downsides of this solution is the discrepancy between what the host sees on their screen and what their attendees see.
+One of the major downsides of the GoToMeeting solution is the discrepancy between what the host sees on their screen and what their attendees see.
 Unless you have taken the time to find out what viewers see by checking out the attendee view, you will not be able to know what they are seeing, especially when you are sharing your webcam and screen at the same time.
 The layout and elements displayed on the viewer’s screen also change for those following a recording of the event.
+This makes for a disconcerting experience for the presenter, and potentially, the attendees themselves.

-Unlike most of the solutions discussed here, GoToWebinar comes with minimal marketing features.
+Unlike most of the solutions discussed here, GoToMeeting comes with minimal marketing features.
 To brand or customize the registration page, you will need to build your own branded landing page.
 During live events, it is not possible for hosts to add clickable buttons or a call-to-action on this solution; this makes it harder for hosts to make a sales pitch during the presentation.
+Unlike MegaMeeting, GoToMeeting and their other product, GoToWebinar, are not a true white label offering.

-Here’s a breakdown of some of the main features you can expect to find with GoToWebinar.
+Here’s a breakdown of some of the main features you can expect to find with GoToMeeting's webinar solution.

 • Some custom branding